Olga Knipper: Early life

-In 1894, Olga's father died unexpectedly, leaving the 25-year-old and her mother with debts he left behind from living well beyond their means.
-They began giving music and singing lessons to make ends meet, dismissed four of their five servants, and moved to a smaller flat.
-Olga's hopes of becoming a successful stage actress had not yet diminished.
-Proceeding with her intentions without her mother's approval, and giving up her social circle relations, were sacrifices she was willing to make: "Whenever in my life I really wanted something, and really believed in the possibility of achieving what I wanted and acted energetically, I always succeeded and never regretted going my own way", she wrote.
+In 1894, Olga's father died unexpectedly, leaving the 25-year-old and her mother with debts incurred from living well beyond their means.
+They dismissed four of their five servants, moved to a smaller flat and gave music and singing lessons to make ends meet.
+Olga's hope of becoming a successful stage actress had not yet diminished.
+She proceeded without her mother's approval and abandoned her social circle, sacrifices she was willing to make: "Whenever in my life I really wanted something, and really believed in the possibility of achieving what I wanted and acted energetically, I always succeeded and never regretted going my own way", she wrote.

 Career

 She enrolled briefly into the Maly Theatre's drama school, although she dropped out one month later.
 With the help of her reluctant mother, Olga enrolled at the Philharmonic School, where she was taught by the future co-founder of the Moscow Art Theatre, Vladimir Nemirovich-Danchenko.
 Nemirovich introduced Knipper and fellow student Vsevolod Meyerhold (who would later become one of the most prominent figures of Russian theatre after the Revolution) to Constantin Stanislavski.

 Told in strict confidence, Nemirovich confessed to Knipper and Meierhold that he and Stanislavski were planning the creation of a new theatre company.
 Nemirovich assured the two actors that they would be invited to join this company and to help lead it to greatness.
 After many weeks, enough capital was finally secured to found the new company.
 The company gathered in Pushkino, where Stanislavski addressed Knipper and the other members, telling them that he hoped they had all come to dedicate their lives to creating the "first rational, moral, and universally accessible theatre in Russia."